Many shoppers can't find Apple's latest iPhones on Black Friday

-BETHESDA, Md./NEW YORK : Many shoppers looking for Apple's latest high-end phones returned empty handed from its stores this Black Friday as the technology company struggles with production snafus in China.
+NEW YORK: Many shoppers looking for Apple's latest high-end phones returned empty-handed from its stores this Black Friday as the technology company struggles with production snafus in China.

 Among them were Sally Gannon and her son Michael, who were visiting an Apple store in Bethesda, where they found no iPhone Pros in stock.

-"We believe many Apple Stores now have iPhone 14 Pro shortages based on model or color or storage of up to 25 per cent-30 per cent below normal heading into a typical December, which is not a good sign heading into holiday season for Cupertino," he said referring to Apple's headquarters.
+"We believe many Apple Stores now have iPhone 14 Pro shortages based on model or color or storage of up to 25 per cent to 30 per cent below normal heading into a typical December, which is not a good sign heading into holiday season for Cupertino," he said referring to Apple's headquarters.

-Shares of Apple ended down 2.0 per cent after its supplier Foxconn flagged on Friday that iPhone production could be further hit due to worker unrest at the plant.
+Shares of Apple ended down 2 per cent after its a source at its supplier Foxconn told Reuters on Friday that iPhone production could be further hit due to worker unrest at the plant.

 Foxconn's plant in China makes Apple's premium models including the latest iPhone 14 Pro, a source told Reuters.

-The plant, the world's largest Apple iPhone factory has been grappling with strict COVID-19 restrictions that have fueled discontent among workers and disrupted production ahead of Christmas and January's Lunar New Year holiday.
+The plant, the world's largest Apple iPhone factory has been grappling with strict COVID-19 restrictions that have fueled discontent among workers and disrupted production ahead of Christmas and January's Chinese New Year holiday.

 At an Apple store in a Bethesda, Maryland mall, an employee said there were almost no 14 Pro and Pro Max in stock.
 Another employee at a store in Raleigh, North Carolina said that iPhone 14s were in low stock, while the iPhone 14 Plus was completely out of stock.